dagmawig/blackjack/README.md

 ### Services and Functions Used
-I used the React to make the game.
+I used React to make the game.